somebadmojo/sre-project2/project/dr_template.md

 ## DR Plan
 ### Pre-Steps:
+1) A full infrastructure stack will be deployed to both the primary and secondary regions.
+Configuration should be near identical as they're designed to service identical workload.
-1) There needs to be continuous audit that the secondary location is functional and configured identically to the primary location.
+2) There needs to be continuous audit that the secondary location is functional and configured identically to the primary location.
 This can be performed using any tool like ansible, chef, puppet, terraform.
 Any config drift should be flagged and remediated immediately upon detection.
-2) Create service monitors and synthetics to continuously monitor functionality of the secondary infrastructure.
+3) Create service monitors and synthetics to continuously monitor functionality of the secondary infrastructure.
 Otherwise you're gambling on failing over to a possibly broken site.

 ## Steps:
 You won't actually perform these steps, but write out what you would do to "fail-over" your application and database cluster to the other region.
 Think about all the pieces that were setup and how you would use those in the other region